RobMadill/Capstone-Voting/README.md

  Thymeleaf

 <h2>Project Description:</h2>
 Final Exam for Java Enterprise at Sheridan College 2021 to be completed within 2.5.
 This capstone presentation rating system was built with a RESTful web services.
-Through this system we can view submitted capstones video, descrption and vote for which project we like the most.
+Through this system we can view submitted capstone videos and read their descrption.
+We can also vote for which capstone we like the most.
 Through RESTful web services we can add new compeitors by filling out the form with the required sections.<br><br>

 Home Page:
 ![Capstone-Presentation-Home-Page](https://user-images.githubusercontent.com/19481324/156096424-83f71541-60dd-4f3c-9483-38b955a46f68.png)